ISISComputingGroup/ibex_developers_manual/MK3-Chopper.md

 The user can only start/stop/park and unpark the mk3chopper using the panel on the chopper itself.
 It also has to be put into remote mode before any commands can be sent to it.
 [This is limited by the hardware control but may be expanded by the chopper group at some point.
 Email has been sent to them Sep 2019](https://github.com/ISISComputingGroup/IBEX/issues/4389)

-# Notes

-This can currently only been built in VS2010 because the solution file is 2010.

-If you just want to build it on your computer with a newer version of visual studio than VS2010, use visual studio open the `.sln` file in the mk3chopper support module and upgrade it to your version.
-DO NOT COMMIT THESE CHANGES.

 # Troubleshooting

 ## User cannot set Frequency